Refuge Recovery: A Buddhist Approach to Recovery

 Differences Between 12 Step and Refuge Recovery

 There are a few big differences between Refuge Recovery and the popular twelve-step programs like Alcoholics Anonymous and Narcotics Anonymous.
 First, Refuge Recovery teaches that recovery from drug addiction does not require reliance on a higher power.
 Instead, we use the practices of mindfulness, compassion, and other Buddhist principles to help us relieve the suffering.
 This doesn’t mean we go it alone.
-Sangha, or community, is an important part of the program, much as fellowship is in twelve-step groups.
+Sangha, or community, is an important part of the program and one of the Three Jewels in Buddhism, much as fellowship is in twelve-step groups.
 However, Refuge Recovery does not involve a reliance on any power greater than ourselves.
 Rather, we utilize the teachings of the Buddha to free ourselves from suffering.

 Another big difference between Refuge Recovery and Alcoholics Anonymous lies in the understanding of addiction and recovery.
 Twelve-step groups teach us how to turn our will and our lives over to a higher power in order to stay sober, and that we are always addicts or alcoholics.
 Refuge Recovery, on the other hand, gives us a set of tools to see experience more clearly, release ourselves from the bondage of addiction, and move forward in our lives.
-Seeing clearly is the point of mindfulness meditation, and Refuge helps us to look at the causes and conditions behind our addiction.
+Seeing clearly is the point of mindfulness meditation, and Refuge helps us to look at the causes and conditions behind our addiction to build healthy coping mechanisms, create a relapse prevention plan, etc. .
 The difference here is that Refuge doesn’t repeatedly demand we go to meetings for the rest of our lives, but encourages us to continue in our practice as we build a life in recovery.

 The final difference I often see in Refuge meetings is that all are welcome.
 In many twelve-step groups, individuals are encouraged to stay on-topic to the program’s specific substance.
 That is, people are discouraged from talking about “outside issues” and other drugs at Alcoholics Anonymous meetings.
 Refuge meetings may have people who are heroin addicts, alcoholics, survivors of trauma, in recovery from a mental health disorder, or there because they have a loved one who is suffering from one of these things.
 In essence, meetings are generally open, and there is less differentiation between how our suffering manifests.